IdealisticAI/Documentation/BigManage.md

 ### Managing a position's time access
 > Specify the start and end times (hours and minutes) for a position’s access.
 Identify the position by its ID or name.
 You can also explain why the access should be modified.
 For example, you could tell BigManage: “Set the time access of position ‘Sales Team’ from 09:30 to 17:45 because of a project deadline” or “Change the time access of position 5 to 08:00–16:00 due to shift adjustments.”
 ### Managing an employee's time access
 > Specify the employee by their ID, name, or email and set their access level.
 You can also explain why the access should be modified.
-For example, you could tell BigManage: “Set the access level of employee 1023 to full access because they are leading a critical project” or “Change the access of employee ‘Jane Doe’ to limited access due to role change.”
+For example, you could tell BigManage: “Set the access level of employee 1023 to full access because they are leading a critical project” or “Change the access of employee ‘Jane Doe’ to limited access due to position change.”

 ## Managers
 ##### Managers have greater control over the company, allowing them to oversee employees, positions, and settings.
 Specifically, they can perform actions such as creating positions and departments, managing general access, adjusting time access, and all other company-wide actions.
 ### Promoting an employee to manager
 > Specify the employee you want to promote by their ID, name, or email.
 You can also explain why the promotion is being made.
 For example, you could tell BigManage: “Promote employee 1023 to manager because they successfully led the recent project” or “Make Jane Doe a manager due to her excellent performance and leadership skills.”
 ### Demoting an employee from manager
 > Specify the employee you want to demote by their ID, name, or email.
 You can also explain why the demotion is being made.
-For example, you could tell BigManage: “Demote employee 1023 from manager because they are changing roles” or “Remove Jane Doe’s manager status due to restructuring within the department.”
+For example, you could tell BigManage: “Demote employee 1023 from manager because they are changing positions” or “Remove Jane Doe’s manager status due to restructuring within the department.”

 ## Timezone
 ##### The timezone determines how time is calculated for each employee, making it easy to track events and answer questions like ‘How long ago did this happen?’